 Attached with this cover letter are copies of my diploma, transcript of records and letters of recommendation.
 I have indicated in my resume my contact details.
 If considered, I am free to come in for an interview at your appointed time and convenience.
 I am hoping your positive response.

-Cover Letter Format (Downloadable Version)
+Cover Letter Format (Free Downloads)